opp1231/denoise_and_translate/README.md

 Nuclear signal is predicted from the denoised keratin signal using [fnet](https://github.com/AllenCellModeling/pytorch_fnet).

 #### Steps:
-1. Create a new python environment with your preferred environment manager (we suggest miniforge)
+1. Create a new python environment with your preferred environment manager (we suggest miniforge) with python = 3.7.
 2. Clone the fnet repository
     * The predict.py file in the fnet codebase (/fnet/cli/predict.py) needs to be edited to allow "big" tiffs.
         - In predict.py, rewrite the function "save_tiff" as follows